 The Best End-Of-Year Money Moves To Make

-Annual financial check-ins give us the space we need to review the progress we made in the previous 12 months and check in on where we’re headed for the next 12.
+Annual financial check-ins allow us to review the progress we made in the previous 12 months and check in on where we’re headed for the next 12.
 Although every year will look different — for example, we may see an increase or decrease in income, we may get married or have a baby, or we may face an unexpected expense — many of our money patterns (both good and bad!) follow us from year to year.

-Check In On Your Savings — Including Retirement and Emergency Funds
+Check on Your Savings — Including Retirement and Emergency Funds

 Will Brennan, certified financial planner at Park Hill Financial Planning & Investment, suggests a great first step is to make sure you’re upping your contributions to your employer-sponsored plan, like a 401(k) or 403(b), if you have one.
 If you don’t, look into opening an IRA at your local credit union and contribute as much as you can.
 For 2024, the annual 401(k) and 403(b) contribution limits are $23,000 for people under 50 and $30,500 for people 50 and over.
 For IRAs, you can contribute $7,000 if you’re under 50, or $8,000 if you’re 50 or older.